 Naturopathic Approaches to Allergies

 The warm weather does not only signal that summer is here, but that the pollen is too!
 Allergy sufferers worldwide understand this love-hate relationship with summer.
-Natural allergy relief was one thing that attracted me to the naturopathic profession, as I myself, found a vast improvement after changing my approach to allergies.
+Natural allergy treatments was one thing that attracted me to the naturopathic profession, as I myself, found a vast improvement after changing my approach to allergies.

 Before we get into what we can do about allergies let’s have a closer look at what is actually going on in the body.
 Pollen is recognized by your body as a foreign antigen (invader), causing the immune system to recruit mast cells (defenders) that gobble up the antigen and release histamine.
 Histamine leads to even more blood flow attracted to that area where the pollen is (ex. nose, eyes, throat), creating congestion, itchiness and an ongoing allergy cycle.
 Pharmaceutical antihistamines are targeted at preventing this cycle from getting out of control.
 Research shows that there are naturally occurring plant compounds that have anti-histamine effects.

 On top of these basic lifestyle strategies, there quite a few herbs and supplements used in a Naturopath's tool box.
-Quercetin, Vitamin C and Nettle are used quite commonly during allergy season.
+Quercetin, Vitamin C and Nettle are used commonly during allergy season.
 In addition to using these (and other) natural allergy treatments, targeting the body's adrenal glands, which an herb such as Astragalus, can help both boost immune health and reduce the body's cortisol (stress response).

 NATUROPATHIC ALLERGY TREATMENTS